 The purpose of this section is to establish a methodology to develop grades at the Objective level.
-Each evaluating office shall provide a proposed grade and corresponding numerical score for each Objective (see Figure 1 for SC's scale).
+Each evaluating office shall provide a proposed grade and corresponding numerical score for each Objective.
+(See Figure 1 for SC's scale.)
 Each evaluation will measure the degree of effectiveness and performance of the Contractor in meeting the corresponding Objectives.

-Final Grade A+ A A- B+ В B- C+ С C- D F Total Score 4.3-4.1 4.0-3.8 3.7-3.5 3.4-3.1 3.0-2.8 2.7-2.5 2.4-2.1 2.0-1.8 1.7-1.1 0.8- 1.0 0.7-0
+Final Grade A+ A A- B+ В В- C+ С C- D F Total Score 4.3-4.1 4.0-3.8 3.7-3.5 3.4-3.1 3.0-2.8 2.7-2.5 2.4-2.1 2.0-1.8 1.7-1.1 1.0-0.8 0.7-

 Figure 1.
-FY 2023 Contractor Letter Grade Scale
+FY 2024 Contractor Letter Grade Scale

 For the three S&T Goals (1.0-3.0) the Contractor shall be evaluated against the defined levels of performance provided for each Objective under the S&T Goals.
-The Contractor performance under Goal will also be evaluated using the defined levels of performance described for the four Objectives under Goal 4.0.
-The descriptions for these defined levels of performance are included in Section IL
+The Contractor performance under Goal

+4.0 will be evaluated using the defined levels of performance described for the four Objectives under Goal 4.0.
+The descriptions for these defined levels of performance are included in Section II.

-It is the DOE's expectation that the Contractor provides for and maintains management and operational (M&O) systems that efficiently and effectively support the current mission(s) of the Laboratory and assure the Laboratory's ability to deliver against DOE's future needs.
-In evaluating the Contractor's performance DOE shall assess the degree of effectiveness and performance in meeting each of the Objectives provided under each of the Goals.
-For the four M&O Goals (5.0- 8.0) DOE will rely on a combination of the information through the Contractor's own assurance systems, the ability of the Contractor to demonstrate the validity of this information, and DOE's own independent assessment of the Contractor's performance across the spectrum of its responsibilities.
-The latter might include but is not limited to operational awareness (daily oversight) activities; formal assessments conducted; "For Cause" reviews (if any); and other outside agency reviews (Office ofInspector General [OIG], General Accountability Office [GAO], Department of Commerce and Consumer Affairs [DCAA], etc.).
+It is the DOE's expectation that the Contractor provides for and maintains M&O systems that efficiently and effectively support the current mission(s) of the Laboratory and assure the Laboratory's ability to deliver against DOE's future needs.
+In evaluating the Contractor's performance, DOE shall assess the degree of effectiveness and performance in meeting each of the Objectives provided under each of the Goals.
+For the four M&O Goals (5.0 - 8.0), DOE will rely on a combination of the information through the Contractor's own assurance systems, the ability of the Contractor to demonstrate the validity of that information, and DOE's own independent assessment of the Contractor's performance across the spectrum of its responsibilities.
+The latter might include but is not limited to operational awareness (daily oversight) activities; formal assessments conducted; "For Cause" reviews (if any); and other outside agency reviews (Office of Inspector General [OIG], General Accountability Office [GAO], Defense Contract Audit Agency [DCAA], etc.).

-The mission of the Laboratory is to deliver the science and technology needed to support Departmental missions and other sponsors' needs.
-Operational performance at the Laboratory meets DOE's expectations (defined as the grade ofB+) for each Objective if the Contractor is performing at a level that fully supports the Laboratory's current and future science and technology mission(s).
-Performance that does, or has the potential to, 1) adversely impact the delivery of the current and/or future DOE/Laboratory mission(s), 2) adversely impact the DOE and or the Laboratory's reputation, or 3) fail to provide the competent people, necessary facilities, and robust systems necessary to ensure sustainable performance, shall be graded below expectations as defined in Figure 1-1, below.
+The mission of the Laboratory is to deliver the S&T needed to support Departmental missions and other sponsors' needs.
+Operational performance at the Laboratory meets DOE's expectations (defined as the grade of B+) for each Objective if the Contractor is performing at a level that fully supports the Laboratory's current and future science and technology mission(s).
+Performance that does, or has the potential to, 1) adversely impact the delivery of the current and/or future DOE/Laboratory mission(s);

+2) adversely impact the DOE and or the Laboratory's reputation; or 3) fail to provide the competent people, necessary facilities, and robust systems necessary to ensure sustainable performance shall be graded below expectations as defined in Figure I-1.

 The Department sets our expectations high and expects performance at that level to optimize the efficient and effective operation of the Laboratory.
-Thus, the Department does not expect routine Contractor performance above expectations against the M&O Goals (5.0- 8.0).
-Performance that might merit grades above B+ would need to reflect a Contractor's significant contributions to the management and operations at the system of Laboratories, or recognition by external, independent entities as exemplary performance.
+Thus, the Department does not expect routine Contractor performance to exceed the expectations set for the M&O Goals (5.0-8.0).
+Performance that might merit grades above B+ would need to reflect a Contractor's significant contributions to the M&O within the system of Laboratories or recognition by external, independent entities as exemplary performance.

-Definitions for the grading scale for the Goal 5.0 - 8.0 Objectives are provided in Figure 1-1, below:
+Definitions for the grading scale for the Goal 5.0 - 8.0 Objectives are provided in Figure I-1, below: